worldbank/GEEST/README.md

 5. Click the "Unique Values" button to extract all the unique road type values.

-6. Score each of the extracted road types from 1 to 5 based on local knowledge, where 5 is a road type that is very safe for walking and cycling and 1 is a road type that is unsafe.
+6. Score each of the extracted road types from 1 to 5 based on local knowledge, where 5 is a road type that is very safe for walking and cycling and 1 is an unsafe road type.

-7. Enter alternate raster output file name if desired.
+7. Enter an alternate raster output file name if desired.

-8. Click "Execute" button to run the algorithm.
+8. Click the "Execute" button to run the algorithm.

 9. Status text next to the "Execute" button will appear and let you know once processing is complete.